 Florida’s new tort reform offers protections to certain defendants, but it creates major challenges to plaintiffs in seeking recovery for their injuries someone else caused.
 You rightfully have concerns about how the new legislation may affect your ability to obtain compensation, but do not lose hope.

 You have options for getting the compensation you need, but you need an attorney to review your case and explain your rights and options.
-For help, contact Steven A. Bagen & Associates, P.A. today to get your free consultation.
+For help, contact Bagen Law Accident Injury Lawyers, P.A.. today to get your free consultation.